 - 2005 to 2010: School of Environmental Sciences, University of East Anglia.
 Academic Fellow.

-- 2010 to date: School of Environmental Sciences, University of East Anglia.
+- 2010 to 2014: School of Environmental Sciences, University of East Anglia.
 Reader in Climate Science.

 I was a Research Associate in the Climatic Research Unit for five years while studying part-time for my PhD under the supervision of Professor Tom Wigley, using computer-based models of the global ocean to study natural variability of the thermohaline circulation.